sopel-irc/sopel.chat/download.md

 follow PIP's setup instructions [here](http://pip.readthedocs.org/en/latest/installing.html).

-Once you have pip set up, just do `sudo pip install willie` (until 6.0 is released, whence it will be `sudo pip install sopel`).
+Once you have pip set up, just do `sudo pip install sopel`.
 If you get an error about `lxml` (or, probably, any other big messy looking error), it's beacuse `pip` is having problems installing `lxml`, which some modules depend on.
 You're best off installing `python-lxml` from your package repos and trying